Seteco/Somorrostro/Home.md

 # Welcome to netdata!

-> Sep 16, 2016: netdata on github's top projects for 2016: https://octoverse.github.com/
+> Sep 16, 2016: netdata on **github's top projects for 2016**: https://octoverse.github.com/
 >
-> Sep 16, 2016: are you getting alarms about packet drops on your servers?
+> Sep 16, 2016: are you getting alarms about **packet drops** on your servers?
 Install the git version of netdata, it will tell you what is wrong and how to fix it.
 >
 > Sep 15, 2016: netdata alarms now support notification hysteresis and dynamic thresholds, to prevent alarm notification flood!
 >